Wulslay History, Family Crest & Coats of Arms

 Early Origins of the Wulslay family

-Staffordshire at Wolseley, a hamlet in the hundred of Pirehill which dates back to at least the Domesday Book where it was listed as Ulselei.
-CITATION[CLOSE]
+The surname Wulslay was first found in Staffordshire at Wolseley, a hamlet in the hundred of Pirehill which dates back to at least the Domesday Book where it was listed as Ulselei.

 Early History of the Wulslay family

 This web page shows only a small excerpt of our Wulslay research.
 Another 72 words (5 lines of text) covering the years 1473, 1530, 1514, 1529, 1587, 1646, 1628, 1630, 1714, 1697, 1660, 1728, 1730 and 1744 are included under the topic Early Wulslay History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Wolseley, Wolsley, Woolsley, Wolsey, Woolsey and many more.

 Early Notables of the Wulslay family (pre 1700)

 Notables of this surname at this time include: Cardinal Thomas Wolsey (c.
 1473-1530), English prelate, Archbishop of York, Primate of England (1514-1529), Lord Chancellor to Henry VIII; Sir Robert Wolseley, (c.
 1587-1646), created a Baronet by Charles I in 1628; and his son, Sir Charles Wolseley, 2nd Baronet (ca.1630-1714)...

 Another 49 words (4 lines of text) are included under the topic Early Wulslay Notables in all our PDF Extended History products and printed products wherever possible.